 Childhood friends Baek Dong Soo and Yeo Woon are both prodigies in combat.
 But while Baek Dong Soo became the top swordsman in the land, Yeo Woon would go on to serve a group of covert assassins whose aim was to overthrow the throne.
 (Source: IMDb)

 2. Queen Seon Deok

-Seohwa raised Deokman as if she were her own, but a turn of events eventually led Deokman into finding out her real identity—only to be abandoned once again by her family to save the throne from Mishil’s hand, with the exception of her twin sister Cheonmyeon, who ended up losing her life while trying to help Deokman escape.
+Seohwa raised Deokman as if she were her own.
+Still, a turn of events eventually led Deokman to discover her real identity—only to be abandoned again by her family to save the throne from Mishil’s hand, except for her twin sister Cheonmyeon.
+The latter ended up losing her life while trying to help Deokman escape.

 Out of hatred, Deokman set out to take back what was taken from her and avenge her sister by bringing Mishil down.
 Becoming the first female king of Silla with the help of her trusted friend, Yushin, and troubled rogue Bidam, who eventually led a rebellion near the end of her reign.
 (Source: Wikipedia)

 Story of a man, Jumong Taewang, who founded the kingdom of Goguryeo (one of the three kingdoms in Korea) in 37 B.C. that ruled over Korea and some part of what is now China.
 (Source: IMDb)

 It’s a story of a man, Damdeok, apparently, the reincarnation of Hwan-woong, who discovers the lost four gods imprisoned centuries ago by accident.
 The adventure sets while he’s struggling to become the king of Goguryeo because Yeon Ho Gae, his friend, mistook him for his mom’s murderer.